When booking flights to and from New York, you might want to fly JetBlue Airways.

 JetBlue offers some of the most spacious seats in the industry.
 The carrier’s standard seats on A320s are equal in size to Extra Legroom premium seats on other carriers.
 Moreover, it offers an Extra Legroom option (called Even More Space) on all of its flights.
 We paid $40 extra per person for Extra Legroom and were bowled over by the substantial legroom and distance between the seats in front of us.
 I could comfortably use my laptop with ample room.

 Buying the Extra Legroom seats also included passing through an expedited TSA security line and boarding first (there is no first-class on Jet Blue).
-However, there was no priority baggage handling (as is often offered on other airlines when you pay for extra legroom in the economy cabin).
+However, there was no priority baggage handling (as is often offered on other airlines when you pay for extra legroom in the Economy cabin).

 The plane was configured with 3 seats on each side of the aisle, but with a half-empty plane we were lucky to score an empty seat between us.

 On JetBlue, a first checked bag is free.
-The airline offers 36 channels of free Direct TV on seatbacks and free Sirius radio programming although you need to purchase earphones for $2 if you don’t bring you own.
+The airline offers 36 channels of free Direct TV on seatbacks and free Sirius radio programming although you need to purchase earphones for $2 if you don’t bring your own.
 Feature movies are $5.99 on domestic flights and free on international ones.

-Unfortunately, there we no print magazines in the seatback pocket on our flight: only passenger safety information and a vomit bag.
+Unfortunately, there were no print magazines in the seatback pocket on our flight: only passenger safety information and a vomit bag.
 Pillows and blankets are only available at an extra charge, $5.99 and $4.99. respectively.

 No meals were available on our flight.
 If you are desperately hungry, you could purchase a $5.99 snack box.
 A gracious flight attendant came around with a large basket with packaged snacks such as Doritos, popcorn chips, animal cookies, and Terra Blues potato chips, offering seconds and thirds to passengers.
 Free hot and cold drinks were also offered and wine, beer, and liquor were available for purchase.